spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 | `ProductConfigurationInstance.configuratorKey` | `dateTime` |   |
 | `ProductConfigurationInstance.configuration` |  `["color"=>"red", "weight"=> 100]` | Sensitive data. |

-We will generate a URL that points to the gateway page with the following parameters:
+The framework generates a back URL that points to the gateway page with the following parameters:

 | PARAMETER | VALUE | COMMENT |
 |---|---|---|